kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

   - [Security](#security)

 ## Introduction
-This document describes general requirements, principles, design, and guidelines for **Kaa Protocol** (KP) version 1.
+This document describes general requirements, principles, design, and guidelines for **Kaa protocol** (KP) version 1.
 KP is a standard protocol designed to connect client applications and endpoints (colloquially — devices) to a Kaa server.

 ## Language